 - Business owners’ or directors’ CVs

-- CBK Form 3 & CBK Form 4 witnessed by Commissioner of Oaths
+- CBK Form 3 & CBK Form 4 witnessed by the Commissioner of Oaths

 For corporates and SACCOs, the following additional documents will be required: